sabansen/paypal/202/doc/src/ScInit.md

 PaypalScInitModuleFrontController

-This controller serves for handling ajax requests
+This controller serves for handling Ajax requests

 ####  init()
 This method call the `parent::init()` and set the variables that are necessary for correct